In addition to our onsite restaurant, Ballihoo, we are surrounded by wonderful, award-winning country pubs. Here is a selection of our favourites.

 Ballihoo, Lower Mill Estate

-The newly re-furbished Ballihoo Restaurant and Clubhouse is exclusively for the use of Lower Mill Estate homeowners and holidaymakers and offers a comprehensive breakfast, lunch, dinner, drinks and takeaway menu.
+Our Ballihoo Restaurant and Clubhouse is exclusively for the use of Lower Mill Estate homeowners and holidaymakers and offers a comprehensive breakfast, lunch, dinner, drinks and takeaway menu.
 Diners can enjoy the finest and freshest local produce in a modern, eco-friendly environment.
 Also recently opened is a fabulous new Takeaway Pizza Shack.
 Behind its stylish copper counter, you will see our chefs preparing and spinning the pizzas, before cooking them in the rustic wood burning oven.
+We advise pre-booking your table or takeaway slot in advance to guarantee a table.
 Another exciting addition to Lower Mill Estate is the brand-new Ballihoo zero-waste shop, built from sustainable cross-laminated timber.
 The shop offers food grown and foraged on the estate, alongside items from local producers.

 The Bakers Arms at Somerford Keynes is a traditional 15th century village pub in the heart of the Cotswold Water Park.
 Home-cooked food is a speciality and there is a substantial menu to choose from.
 Real ales such as Charles Wells Bombardier are on tap along with a good selection of wines and champagnes to tempt the taste buds.
 There is a large garden and a terraced seating area for fine days whilst during the winter the low beamed ceilings and warm open fires should make customers feel welcomed on cold, dark nights.